CodeVA-Curriculum/twine-trail-guide/src/routes/locations/logic-operators/+page.md

 In this example, if the variable `flint` has a value of `true`, the computer displays the link leading to the `lit` passage.
 Otherwise, it shows the two passages that will allow the reader to search for the items they need.

 The passage above doesn't work exactly as it should--I only want the computer to show the `"Light the torch"` option if *both* `flint` and `steel` are `true`.
-If one of them is still `false`, the reader still needs to search around the story to find them.
+If one of them is still `false`, the reader should need to search around the story to find them.
 To fix the passage so it works as intended, I'll use a **logic operator**:

 :::passage{title="Torch Room"}
 ```